 wolfcrow by Sareesh Sudhakaran

-How to Import video into Avid Media Composer
+How to move projects from Avid Media Composer to Adobe After Effects

 The simplest way to transfer projects from Avid to After Effects is via AAF.
 I’ve already covered the detailed steps in the links provided above, but here’s the gist of it:

 Select the sequence you want to export and go to File > Export….